openpnp/openpnp/Setup-and-Calibration:-Feeders.md

 * **ReferenceLeverFeeder**: A feeder where a lever is pushed by an Actuator, typically the head, to advance the tape.
 All part pitches are supported with multiple lever presses as required.

 * **ReferencePushPullFeeder**: A feeder where an elaborate 5-point motion can be used to advance the tape mechanically.
 With Vision and OCR support.
-Many feeder designs requiring mechanical actuation (lever, knob, push, drag, etc. pp.) are supported.
-The actuation can be independent of the pick motion and it can perform a "hook and pull" articulation, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
-The feeder features OCR part label recognition, optimized vision calibration, elaborate auto-learning, one-click auto-setup, OCR based feeders-in-a-row discovery and more.
+Most feeder designs requiring mechanical actuation (lever, knob, push, drag, etc. pp.) are supported.
+The actuation can be independent of the pick motion i.e. it can perform a "hook and pull" articulation, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.

   See [[ReferencePushPullFeeder]]'s page for more information and help.